 Chicken paillard is regular summer weeknight dinner at my house.
-Boneless, skinless chicken breasts are pounded thin.
-It only takes a few minutes on a hot grill to cook them to juicy and tender perfection.
+Boneless, skinless chicken breasts are pounded thin so It only takes a few minutes on a hot grill to cook them to juicy and tender perfection.
 The Italian way is to mound a heap of lemony arugula salad on top.
-The flavors are fresh and simple yet exciting – tangy lemon, peppery arugula, sweet ripe cherry tomatoes and savory grilled chicken and a lemon dijon vinaigrette to tie everything together.
-For an extra treat add crusty bread and chilled white wine.
+The flavors are bright and summery: peppery arugula, sweet ripe cherry tomatoes, savory grilled chicken and a lemon dijon vinaigrette to tie everything together.
+For an extra treat, serve chicken paillard with crusty bread and chilled white wine.

 I first learned about chicken paillard in Italy.
 You're going to hate this story, but here goes: As a teenager I travelled to Italy with a girlfriend and we dieted the whole time.
-Not a bite of pasta or bread in 10 days of Rome and Florence.
+Not a bite of pasta or bread for 10 days while touring Rome and Florence.
 We basically lived on peaches, arugula, and veal or chicken paillard.
 Despite the fact that I had a mild starvation headache the whole week, we had an enjoyable trip, seeing the sights and shopping.
 If you are thinking "who in their right mind would travel all the way to Italy and not eat the food?"
 I am wondering the same thing even though that person was me!
 Despite serious missed opportunities for pasta and prosciutto and such, the summer peaches were spectacular and so was the chicken paillard with arugula salad.

 Some positives came out my dieting in Italy.
-Firstly, when I look back on some of my teenage choices it makes me a more sympathetic parent to my own teenagers and their “interesting” choices.
+Firstly, when I look back on some of my teenage choices it makes me a more sympathetic parent to my own teenagers and their "interesting" choices.
 Secondly, I discovered my love for chicken paillard.
 Lastly, it gave me the resolve never to miss out on any delicious food, anywhere, ever again.

 Here's the chicken paillard recipe.
 I can't wait for you to try this.
 If you do, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think.Print

 - Total Time: 26 mins